Wednesday, November 24, 2015.

 I, too, share this life and death cusp

 O worms!
 I feed you water soaked cardboard and bits of paper for a winter in these buckets

 Stashed so cleverly in a spare corner

 If there is even one of you left alive

 You will reproduce.

 Note: I cannot create my chosen spacing here without using “+” as markers

 Here is our first book out in ebook format.
 Click here to view or purchase –

 It lists for $2.99 and can be read by Amazon Prime customers without charge.
-Reviews for the book on the Amazon.com site are welcome.
+A daring book – for daring readers – about a really tough subject.

 Tags: adult attachment disorders, adult reactive attachment disorder, anxiety disorders,borderline mother, borderline personality disorder, brain development, child abuse,depression,derealization, disorganized disoriented insecure attachment disorder,dissociation,dissociative identity disorder, empathy, infant abuse, Posttraumatic Stress Disorder (PTSD),protective factors, PTSD, resiliency, resiliency factors, risk factors, shame